robotology/whole-body-controllers/README.md

   | iCubGazeboV2_5 |[model.urdf](https://github.com/robotology/icub-models/blob/master/iCub/robots/iCubGazeboV2_5/model.urdf)|
   | icubGazeboSim |[model.urdf](https://github.com/robotology/yarp-wholebodyinterface/blob/master/app/robots/icubGazeboSim/model.urdf) |

-- to use the Simulink controllers, it is required to add the path to the [wbc](library/+wbc) library to the Matlab path.
-There are two alternative ways to add the path:
+- to use the Simulink controllers, it is required to add the [matlab-wbc](library/matlab-wbc) folder to the Matlab path.
+There are two different possible ways to add the folder to the path:
-   - directly add the path to the Matlab path, or
+   - directly add the folder to the Matlab path;
    - run **only once** the [startup.m](config/startup.m) script.
 In this case, it is required to **always** start matlab from the folder where the `pathdef.m` file is (usually `~/Documents/MATLAB`).
 For further information see also the [WBToolbox documentation](https://robotology.github.io/wb-toolbox/mkdocs/install/#matlab).

 ## Troubleshooting